 |German soldiers in Jersey.
 The Channel Islands were the only part of the British Isles to be occupied during the war and in 1942-43 more than 2,000 residents were deported to Germany.|

 Otherwise, in some ways, the story of the occupation sounds almost farcical.
 For instance, the locals have turned a stonemason's covertly putting a (disconnected) "V" into some stonework into some kind of a "great sign of unnoticed rebellion."
 That sounds extremely petty, and a wise German commander would, if he bothered to notice at all, have just left it like that purposefully to make the locals a tad less resentful.
-Regardless, locals putting "V's" in places to show their dissatisfaction with occupation (perfectly understandable) happened throughout the Nazi empire, and it was not a major issue in the Channel Islands.
-German authorities shot hundreds if not thousands of Italian prisoners of war for practically no reason in the Greek Islands, so tweaking the Nazi nose around the same time in the Channel Islands put a lot of innocent people in peril just to make a meaningless gesture.
+Regardless, locals putting "V's" in places to show their dissatisfaction with occupation (perfectly understandable) happened throughout the Third Reich, and it was not a major issue in the Channel Islands.
+German authorities shot hundreds if not thousands of Italian prisoners of war for practically no reason in the Greek Islands, so tweaking the German nose around the same time in the Channel Islands put a lot of innocent people in peril just to make a meaningless gesture.
 If you're going to play with human lives, play with your own, not those of other people.
-The islanders got away with their little tantrums because the Nazis couldn't have cared less; if instead the Nazis rounded up a few dozen people and shot them, it might not have seemed so wonderful and rebellious in hindsight.
+The islanders got away with their little tantrums because the Germans couldn't have cared less; if instead the Germans rounded up a few dozen people and shot them, it might not have seemed so wonderful and rebellious in hindsight.